Frederick Lauer Monument

-The Frederick Lauer Monument is a monumental statue in Reading, Pennsylvania, United States.
-The statue was dedicated in 1885 in honor of Frederick Lauer, who was a prominent citizen and brewer from the town who served as the first president of the United States Brewers' Association.
-The association paid for the creation of the monument, which was designed by sculptor George F. Stephens and located in City Park.
+Frederick Lauer Monument is a memorial in City Park, Reading, Pennsylvania, United States.
+It features a life-size bronze statue of Frederick Lauer, a German-born brewer who became a prominent citizen of the city and served as the first president of the United States Brewers' Association.
+The association commissioned the monument in his memory, which was designed by Philadelphia-trained sculptor G. Francis Stephens.

 History

 Frederick Lauer was born in 1810 in the German town of Gleisweiler.
 Several years later, in 1823, his family emigrated to the United States, ultimately settling in Reading, Pennsylvania.
 He learned the process of beer brewing from his father and operated his own brewery in Reading as an adult, employing many German immigrants who lived in the area.
 During his time as a brewmaster, Lauer also became involved in politics and philanthropic ventures.
 He was involved in several different charity organizations, as well as the local agricultural society and board of trade, and he was instrumental in getting Reading reclassified from a borough to a city.
 In the national brewing industry, Lauer helped form the United States Brewers' Association, an industry trade group formed during the American Civil War.
 He served as the first president of this group, which today is known as the Beer Institute.
 In 1883, he retired from brewing, and he died on September 12 of that year.

 Following his death, the Brewers' Association wanted to honor Lauer with a monument in his hometown.
 After receiving consent from the city council to erect a monument in Reading's City Park, the group proceeded to completely fund the creation of a public statue of Lauer.
 This monument would be the first public statue in both the park and the city as a whole.
 Despite some opposition from members of the temperance movement, the city was generally supportive of the monument based on Lauer's philanthropy and public service.
 According to a later article on the statue published by the Historical Society of Berks County, "Frederick Lauer was represented in the first monument erected in Reading because he embodied the ideals of a large part of his community".
 Several other monuments and memorials were later built in the park.